- Discord won't update and that can be a problem since this is a very popular chat app for gamers.

 - Again right-click on the Discord folder and select Delete.

-- Once both the folders are deleted, download the Discord app from the official website.
+- Download the Discord app from the official website.

 Run the installer.
 As you have downloaded the installer directly from the official website, the installer is most likely will install the latest version of the Discord app.